The information posted on this page was taken from

 12 Month Operation

-- Take engine temperatures with infrared gun annually.
+- Take engine temperatures with an infrared gun annually.

 - Clean intercooler annually